crusso/shield/README.md

 # Requirements

 * DFX 0.5.7 (!)
-* react and other javascript detritus.
+* React and other javascript detritus.

 # Guide to the code